AU-BCE-EE/guidance/DMI API/README.md

 # Meteorological observational data #

-The meteorological observation (metObs) API service contains raw weather observation data, e.g. wind, temperature, and precipitation data, from DMI owned stations located in Denmark and Greenland.
+The meteorological observation (metObs) API service contains raw weather observation data, e.g., wind, temperature, and precipitation data, from DMI owned stations located in Denmark and Greenland.
 You can read more about meteorological observations and how they are attained under [data information](https://opendatadocs.dmi.govcloud.dk/en/Data/Meteorological_Observation_Data).

 If you want to download large quantities of historical meteorological observation data, DMI recommends that you use thier bulk download service.
-In this guide I do not yet cover the bulk request (I just loop over it).
+In this guide I do not yet cover the bulk request (I just use a loop).

 ## Input list ##